Review | Taqueria Las Gemelas wants to give you one perfect bite, and it often does

 The finished lamb comes wrapped a pastel-blue tortilla, along with charred tomatillo salsa, onions and fresh cilantro.
 It’s a dense bite, both in heft and flavor.
 Few would argue, I suspect, that it needs any further manipulation.

 You could argue, however, that there is an inherent contradiction about a taqueria, set inside a marketplace dedicated to Latin American food and culture, that alters its approach to appease more mainstream palates.
-I’m thinking about the housemade habanero salsa, a condiment that should give pause to the chile-pepper adverse.
+I’m thinking about the housemade habanero salsa, a condiment that should give pause to the chile-pepper averse.
 This version is a lap dog, a sweet and lovable lap dog for sure.
 No one would ever think to slap a warning sign on the fence around its backyard.

 The kitchen also mixes beef cheek into its lengua taco, downplaying the livery component of tongue in favor of the familiar, more luxurious flavors of cheek meat.
 The tlayudas play to their audience, too: Instead of a massive, open-faced tortilla, crisped up on a plancha and topped like a pizza with a layer of refried beans and string cheese, this version is stuffed and folded, more a nod to portable Oaxacan street food than to restaurant-style tlayudas, which demand utensils.